Slipped capital femoral epiphysisFemoral epiphysis - slipped

 - Children who are growing rapidly

 Children with hormone imbalances caused by other conditions are at higher risk for this disorder.

 Exams and Tests

-The outcome is usually good with treatment.
-However, in rare cases, the hip joint may wear away, despite prompt diagnosis and treatment.
+The outcome is most often good with treatment.
+In rare cases, the hip joint may wear away, despite prompt diagnosis and treatment.